endofhome/fruit-machine/README.md

 ###Usage

 Clone this repo.

-At present there is no GUI so run the code via the Chrome console or your preferred REPL.
+At present there is no GUI so run the code via the Node REPL or the Chrome console.

+More usage instructions coming soon.

 ###Tests